Diaper pails are so important to have in your nursery if you don’t want your baby’s dirty diapers stinking out the house.

 Diaper Genie II, Diaper Genie II Elite, Diaper Champ Deluxe, Diaper Champ, Safety 1st Easy Saver, Safety 1st Simple Step, Safety 1st Neat, The First Years Clean Air, Arm & Hammer.

-Check out this universal diaper pail refill here.
+Check out this similar product here.

 Diaper Pails – Are They Worth It?

 Diaper pails are definitely worth a purchase if you can afford one.
 They give you a simple storage solution for dirty diapers and help to keep bad odors at bay.
 Many diaper pails are also incredibly simple to use, so you don’t have to fuss when changing your baby’s diaper.